27 Plants that Resist, Repel, and Trap Spider Mites

 What I’ve done below is this: I’ve developed a list of 27 plants that are some of the best performers overall when it comes to spider mites, and I’ve listed them below.

-But I’ve also taken things one step further.
-I’ve assigned each to one of three categories depending on how they protect against or react to spider mites:
+Now that you know what I use in my backyard, I’ve taken things one step further in this article.
+I’ve assigned each plant variety to one of three categories depending on how they protect against or react to spider mites:

 You’ll find these groupings below the list.
 You can either read the article in its entirety or use the links above and below to read about your preferred plants.